gauthamzz/John-Cena/README.md

 ## About John Cena

-The `johncena` command is used to output "" forever. :repeat: cus you can't see John Cena.
+The `johncena` command is used to output "" forever. :repeat:
+Yes, literally nothing (well `/n`).
+Why? cus you can't see John Cena.
+But he is Dangerous.

 ![johncena](https://media.giphy.com/media/l0HU20BZ6LbSEITza/giphy.gif)